-We believe factors that could affect our liquidity include the ability of our OEM partners to meet our delivery schedule and our ability to sell those aircraft, the growth rate of our charter and deposit program flying, changes in demand for our services, competitive pricing pressures, the timing and extent of spending on software development and other growth initiatives, our ability to improve the efficiency of our network flying, and overall economic conditions.
+We believe factors that could affect our liquidity include the ability of our OEM partners to meet our delivery schedule and our ability to sell those aircraft, the growth rate of our charter and deposit program flying, changes in demand for our services, competitive pricing pressures, our ability to raise additional funds on favorable terms, the timing and extent of spending on software development and other growth initiatives, our ability to improve the efficiency of our network flying, our ability to realize greater fleet utilization and manage our expense, and overall economic conditions.
 To the extent that our current liquidity is insufficient to fund future activities, we will need to raise additional funds.
 We may attempt to raise additional capital through the sale of equity securities, through debt financing arrangements, or both.
 Raising additional funds by issuing equity securities will dilute the ownership of existing shareholders.
 The occurrence of additional debt financing would result in debt service obligations, and any future instruments governing such debt could provide for operating and financing covenants that could restrict our operations.
 In the event that additional funds are required from outside sources, we may not be able to raise it on terms acceptable to us or at all.

 We have incurred negative cash flows from operating activities and significant losses from operations historically and plan to raise additional capital to fund our future operations.
-We believe our cash on hand, our planned capital raise, and our results of operations including our planned sale of aircraft during the year ending December 31, 2024, will be sufficient to meet our projected working capital and capital expenditure requirements for a period of at least 12 months from the date of this report.
+We believe our cash on hand, our plans for capital raising, and our results of operations including our planned sale of aircraft during the year ending December 31, 2024, will be sufficient to meet our projected working capital and capital expenditure requirements for a period of at least 12 months from the date of this report.
 If we are unable to raise additional capital when desired, our business, results of operations, and financial condition would be adversely affected.
-The factors raise substantial doubt regarding our ability to continue as a going concern.
+These factors raise substantial doubt regarding our ability to continue as a going concern.